-The existing contract is due to expire on 31 December 2013.
-As a result, Gold Coast City Council has recently launched a tendering process for its small sites.
-Gold Coast City Council has also recently completed a tendering process, in collaboration with other SEQ local councils, for retail electricity for large contestable sites for 2014 to 2016.
+The last contract expired on 31 December 2013.
+As a result, Gold Coast City Council launched a tendering process for its small sites.
+Gold Coast City Council has also completed a tendering process, in collaboration with other SEQ local councils, for retail electricity for large contestable sites for 2014 to 2016.